sashadt/docs/docs/Licensing.md

 ### <a name="ML"></a>Memory Limit

 Memory is the capacity allotted to you, based on your license subscription, that can be used to launch the RTS applications.
-The sum total memory consumed by all the running RTS applications defines the memory limit.
+The total memory consumed by all the running RTS applications defines the memory limit.
 For example, in a free trial version 40 GB memory limit is allotted and a minimum number of applications can be launched within this  limit.
 To launch more applications in the same limit, you must terminate a running application.

 In case your memory exceeds beyond the subscribed capacity, the **Launch**, **Visualize**, and **Develop** functions get disabled.
 The streaming applications keep running in the background but you cannot launch any more applications unless the license violation is corrected.